Enhancing Soil Organic Carbon Storage using Cover Crops in the Mississippi Delta

 Materials and methods:

-The purpose of this project is to involve farmers in a 2-year field study to evaluate the role of cover crops in the buildup of soil organic carbon.
-We are currently at the end of year 1 of the study period.
-Two farmers have each provided access to two of their plots located in Panola and Bolivar Counties in Mississippi.
-Mr. Skelton in Bolivar County has only been planting cover crops in the past two years, whereas Mr. Taylor in Panola has been using cover crops on and off for the past eight years.
-Three field trips have been conducted so far, in April 2022 (before cash crop seeding), December 2022 (after cash crop harvest, but before cover crop cultivation), and March 2023 (before cash crop seeding).
-In each farm, a control section was designated, where no fertilizers were added.
-Soil samples collected were tested for soil organic carbon, soil respiration and microbial biomass.
-Once the soil samples were collected, they were securely stored in ziplock bags, transported to the laboratory at Mississippi State University (MSU) and stored in the refrigerator until analysis.
+The purpose of this project was to involve farmers in a 2-year field study to evaluate the role of cover crops in the buildup of soil organic carbon.
+Two farmers had each provided access to two of their plots located in Panola and Bolivar Counties in Mississippi (Figures 1 and 2).
+Mr. Skelton in Bolivar county has only been planting cover crops in the past two years, whereas Mr. Taylor in Panola has been using cover crops on and off for the past eight years.
+Austrian winter peas (Pisum sativum), cereal rye (Secale cereale) or radish (Raphanus raphanistrum) were used as cover crops in both fields.
+In the Panola Co plots, corn and cotton were planted in the two years, whereas soybeans were planted both years in the Bolivar Co. farms.
+Five field trips were conducted, in April 2022, March 2023 and April 2024 (before cash crop seeding; after cover crop killing), October 2022 and October 2023 (after cash crop harvest, but before cover crop seeding).
+The reason for sampling soils during this time was to evaluate whether cover crops planted during winter can increase the soil health before seeding of cash crop.
+In each farm, a control section was designated, where no fertilizers or cover crops were added.
+Once the soil samples were collected from the top 15 cm, they were securely placed in ziplock bags, transported to the laboratory at Mississippi State University (MSU) and stored in the refrigerator until analysis.
+Soil samples collected were primarily tested for soil organic carbon, soil respiration and microbial biomass.
+Organic carbon and soil pH were measured at MSU Extension soil testing laboratory.
+Soil respiration was tested using Solvita® CO2 Burst Tests, and microbial biomass using microBIOMETER test kits®.

 Research results and discussion: